 Run an agile retrospective meeting that examines both past performance and future projects.

 Before the retrospective starts, the facilitator selects 4Ls technique from the options in Retrium's retrospective exercises toolbox..

-Sometimes agile team members are on the same page 📖 and create notes that contain similar themes.
-Other times, team members may have a different point of view. 🤔 Luckily, there is a way to make sure everyone's topics can be reviewed while also saving time: grouping!
+Sometimes teams are on the same page 📖 and create notes that contain similar themes.
+Other times, fresh perspectives can highlight different opinions. 🤔 Luckily, there is a way to make sure everyone's opinions can be acknowledged while also saving time: grouping!

 By asking participants to collaboratively group ideas into logical themes, the team can read through all the notes and make sure that all major topics are discussed.
-For example, you might see that seven notes contained comments about tools, so it sounds like the team wants to discuss “tooling.”
+For example, you might see lots of comments about tools, so it sounds like the team wants to discuss “tooling.”
 Or did bugs pop up in several notes?
 Then “testing” might be a solid topic to explore during the discussion phase.